SPICE: A Synergistic, Precise, Iterative, and Customizable Image Editing Workflow: Overview of Results

 In this subsection, we consider two iterative editing regimes, one using fewer than 5 editing steps, another more than 100.
 Multiple editing steps are often necessary, as one single editing or generation step usually fails to align with complicated user requirements (further discussed in \cref{sec:customizable-editing}).

-In the low-steps regime, if we are not satisfied with results from the first editing step, we are able to improve the result using another editing step with our workflow.
+In the low-steps regime, if unsatisfied with results from the first editing step, we can improve them using another editing step with our workflow.
 In \cref{sec:benchmark-results}, we identify that our workflow does not work well for a few cases in single-step editing.
-In these cases, a large proportion of the edited region is satisfactory, and we want to fix the small remaining proportion.
-If we are using one of the baseline methods, we can only run the model multiple times with the same source image and editing prompt, hoping to get a better result with a different random seed (\cref{app:changing-the-random-seed}).
-However, with our workflow, we can simply improve the result by recycling the output from the first step (\cref{fig:recycling}).
+In these cases, a large proportion of the edited region is satisfactory, leaving only a small proportion to be fixed.
+For baseline methods, as the image quality degrades after the first editing step, we cannot run a second editing step but can only rerun the model with the same input and different random seeds, and the results are unsatisfactory (\cref{app:changing-the-random-seed}).
+However, with our workflow, we can improve the result by recycling the first output (\cref{fig:recycling}).